eavdmeer/noarch-sqlite3/README.md

 * `param, ...` (optional): If the SQL statement contains placeholders, parameters passed here will be replaced in the statement before it is executed.
 This automatically sanitizes inputs.

-  There are two ways of passing bind parameters: directly in the function's arguments or as an array.
+  There are three ways of passing bind parameters: directly in the function's arguments, as an array or as an object.
 Parameters may not be used for column or table names.

         // Directly in the function arguments.
         db.run("UPDATE tbl SET name = ?
 WHERE id = ?", "bar", 2);